Essential reading for expectant Mums in the run-up to Maternity Leave

 When things change and problems arise, this can usually be traced back to the unsaid within the psychological contract (unwritten mutual beliefs, assumptions and expectations between employers and employees).

 The bottom line is…don’t take your eye off your longer game.
 Don’t assume you won’t be able for more responsibility.
-And don’t dis-regard your return from Maternity Leave, in all of the excitement of finishing up before Maternity Leave.
+And don’t disregard your return from maternity leave, in all of the excitement of finishing up before it.
 Take the reins.
 Be present.
 Own it.

 Our sessions are incredibly effective in bridging the communication gap, bringing a wider perspective and providing practical strategies to enable the important and honest conversations.

 Contact us to find out more about our Group Programmes and 1:1 Maternity Coaching Services.